KMOX: Early years

+On November 11, 1928, the FRC made a major reallocation of station transmitting frequencies, as part of a reorganization resulting from its implementation of General Order 40.
+KMOX was designated a clear-channel station on 1090 kHz.
+In mid-1930, the dual call sign operation as KMOX-KFQA ended, and the station's call sign reverted to just KMOX.

+CBS ownership

-In 1927 the station gave prominent coverage to the Charles Lindbergh flight across the Atlantic in his plane The Spirit of St. Louis.
-That same year, KMOX became one of the first 16 stations in the CBS Radio Network.
-Two years later, CBS bought KMOX, and began the process of getting approval to build a 50,000-watt transmitter tower.
-When completed, it gave the now-clear-channel station a signal that could be heard at night through much of the U.S. In the early days of radio, KMOX broadcasts had been picked up in Scotland, New Zealand, the Arctic Circle and South Africa.
+CBS bought KMOX and began the process of getting approval to build a 50,000-watt transmitter tower.
+When completed, KMOX had a signal that could be heard at night through much of the Central United States.
+In the early days of radio, KMOX broadcasts had been picked up in Scotland, New Zealand, the Arctic Circle and South Africa.

-In 1933, KMOX covered the first post-Prohibition case of Budweiser beer leaving the Anheuser-Busch St. Louis brewery for the White House, a story carried nationally by CBS.
+In 1933, KMOX covered the first post-Prohibition shipment of Budweiser beer leaving the Anheuser-Busch St. Louis brewery for the White House, a story carried nationally by CBS.
 Through the "Golden Age of Radio," KMOX carried the CBS schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts.
 The studios and offices were housed in the Merchandise Mart Building on Washington Street.

+On March 29, 1941, KMOX moved from 1090 to 1120 kHz, as part of the implementation of the North American Regional Broadcasting Agreement (NARBA).
+The agreement required most stations to move their frequencies.

 TV and FM stations

 CBS had planned to have a corporate-owned and operated television station in St. Louis, to pair with KMOX.
 In 1957, the network originally won an FCC construction permit to build a new station on Channel 11, the last remaining commercial VHF channel in St. Louis.
 After being approached with an offer, CBS decided in August of that year to instead buy the existing KWK-TV for $4 million.
 KWK-TV was owned by a group including the publisher of the St. Louis Globe-Democrat.

 CBS took control of KWK-TV's operations that March, and changed its call letters to KMOX-TV, sharing the call sign with AM 1120.
-The original Viacom purchased KMOX-TV from CBS in 1986, and because of an FCC regulation in place then that prohibited TV and radio stations in the same market, but with different ownership from sharing the same callsign, it subsequently amended its call sign to KMOV.
+The original Viacom purchased KMOX-TV from CBS in 1986.
+Because of an FCC regulation in place then that prohibited TV and radio stations in the same market, but with different ownership, from sharing the same call sign, Channel 4 changed to KMOV.

 KMOX added an FM station on February 12, 1962.
 It broadcast at 103.3 MHz and mostly simulcast the AM station.
 By the late 1960s, KMOX-FM was separately programmed, airing an easy listening format, then later shifted to Top 40 as KHTR in 1982, and is currently classic hits KLOU, owned by iHeartMedia, Inc.

 In July 1968, CBS opened a new studio and office facility in downtown St. Louis to house KMOX-AM-FM-TV, which until that point had been operating from separate locations.
 The radio stations had been headquartered near Forest Park.
-KMOX-TV moved from Cole Street into the new facility, known as One Memorial Drive, and remains there to the present day.
+KMOX-TV moved from Cole Street into the new facility, known as One Memorial Drive.